Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Stacking of CMB temperature and polarization data

-After performing this analysis, the covariance/correlation matrices obtained show that the temperature photometry at $\sim4^\circ$ is indeed correlated with a polarization signal, both in the $Q_\mathrm{r}$ radial and photometry profiles (with a maximum correlation around $4^\circ$ for both).
-The existence of these correlations is quite robust thanks to the large number of simulations, and confirm that if a significant, primordial CMB signal appears in temperature, it will have a counterpart in polarization.
-However, it shows that for a GR08-like signal only due to primordial CMB, the biggest correlation factors with polarization are only below $\sim15\%$.
-Therefore a $3\,\sigma$ signal in temperature would only translate on average into a $\sim0.45\,\sigma$ signal in $Q_\mathrm{r}$, making it effectively impossible to detect among the rest of the polarization signal.
+After performing this analysis, the covariance/correlation matrices obtained show that the temperature photometry at around $4^\circ$ is indeed correlated with a polarization signal, both in the $Q_\mathrm{r}$ radial and photometry profiles (with a maximum correlation around $4^\circ$ for both).
+The existence of these correlations is quite robust, thanks to the large number of simulations, and confirms that if a significant, primordial CMB signal appears in temperature, it will have a counterpart in polarization.
+However, it shows that for a GR08-like signal only due to primordial CMB, the biggest correlation factors with polarization are below about $15\,\%$.
+Therefore a $3\,\sigma$ signal in temperature would only translate on average into $0.5\,\sigma$ signal in $Q_\mathrm{r}$, making it effectively impossible to detect among the rest of the polarization signal.

-\subsubsection{$T_{E-c}$ and $T_{E-u}$ maps}
+\subsubsection{\tce\ and \tue\ maps}

-An alternative to the use of the $Q_\mathrm{r}$ and $U_\mathrm{r}$ components is to perform the stacking at the locations of the GR08 structures, but using the E-correlated and E-uncorrelated temperature maps of the CMB described earlier in this article (see Sect~.\ref{sec:data_cmb}).
-If we were to find that most of the GR08 signal is contained in the stacked image associated with the E-correlated temperature map, this would be a strong argument towards a primordial nature for this signal.
-Conversely, if it is found mostly in the E-uncorrelated temperature stacked image, it would give credence to the iSW signal hypothesis.
-This analysis requires the E-correlated/uncorrelated temperature maps to be very reliable, and will also benefit from the use of simulations.
+An alternative to the use of the $Q_\mathrm{r}$ and $U_\mathrm{r}$ components is to perform the stacking at the locations of the GR08 structures, but using the \ep\-correlated and \ep\-uncorrelated temperature maps of the CMB described earlier (see Sect.~\ref{sec:data_cmb}).
+If we were to find that most of the GR08 signal is contained in the stacked image associated with the E-correlated temperature map, this would be a strong argument towards a primordial nature of this signal.
+Conversely, if it is found mostly in the \ep\-uncorrelated temperature stacked image, it would give credence to the ISW signal hypothesis.